 HCI at the Information School is not just for Ph.D. students.
 If you are an undergraduate Informatics major, you can do an HCI option that appears on your diploma and transcript.
 The HCI option involves courses in the four main DUB-affiliated programs: iSchool, CSE, HCDE, and IxD.

 For prospective Master's students, the Information School participates with the other DUB departments to offer the new joint Master of Human-Computer Interaction & Design (MHCI+D) aimed at giving practitioners world-class training in designing and building interactive systems, and in usability and user research techniques.
-The MHCI+D degree is not the best option for students wishing to pursue HCI research and obtain a Ph.D., as it is a terminal practitioner-oriented degree, not a stepping stone to a research degree.
+The MHCI+D degree is not the best option for students wishing to pursue HCI research and obtain a Ph.D.; it is a terminal professional degree for aspiring practitioners.